Supporting speech and language therapy in your work

 Find out more about inclusive communication and pledge your support to aid inclusive communication through the Communication Access website.

-Health Inequalities
+Health inequalities

-Find out how health inequalities have an impact on people’s lives and how speech and language therapy can help
+Find out how health inequalities have an impact on people’s lives and how speech and language therapy can help mitigate this.

-How to find a speech and language therapist for your team
+Find a speech and language therapist for your team

-If you’re looking for a speech and language therapist to provide clinical support for someone with speech, language, communication or eating and swallowing needs, visit out page How to find a speech and language therapist.
+If you’re looking for a speech and language therapist to provide clinical support for someone with speech, language, communication or eating and swallowing needs, visit out page how to find a speech and language therapist.

 If you’re looking to hire a speech and language therapist, you can place an advert on the RCLST jobs site.